aluskabarbera/QuarksMolecule/README.md

 The procedure uses several auxiliary functions to perform specific calculations, such as:

 **'ELEMENT_ATOMIC_WEIGHT'**: Calculates the atomic weight of a given chemical element.

-\n **'MOLS'**: Calculates the number of moles based on the weight of the molecule and its total atomic weight.
+**'MOLS'**: Calculates the number of moles based on the weight of the molecule and its total atomic weight.

-\n **'MOLECULES'**: Calculate the number of molecules based on the number of moles.
+**'MOLECULES'**: Calculate the number of molecules based on the number of moles.
-\n **'ATOMS'**: Calculates the number of atoms of an element based on the number of molecules and the subscript of the element in the molecule.
+**'ATOMS'**: Calculates the number of atoms of an element based on the number of molecules and the subscript of the element in the molecule.
-\n **'PROTONS'**: Calculates the number of protons based on the number of atoms of an element.
+**'PROTONS'**: Calculates the number of protons based on the number of atoms of an element.
 **'QUARKSUP_PROTONS'**: Calculates the number of UP quarks in the protons of an element.
 **'MeV_C2_QUARKSUP_PROTONS'**, **'eV_C2_QUARKSUP_PROTONS'**, **'J_C2_QUARKSUP_PROTONS'**, **'Kg_C2_QUARKSUP_PROTONS'**, **'Kg_QUARKSUP_PROTONS'**: Convert the number of UP quarks in the protons of an element to different units of energy and mass.
 **'QUARKSDOWN_PROTONS'**: Calculates the number of DOWN quarks in the protons of an element.